IBEXCluster/IBEX-SNPcaller/README.md

 <p align="center"> Figure (b) Pipeline steps in downstream analysis <p/>

 ## Add-on features
 To simplify the job monitoring on multiple samples, we calssified the job statues into 7 categories: (1) Completed (2) Failed (3) Out of Memory (4) Timeout (5) Cancelled (6) Pending and (7) Running.
-This job classifications are useful (as part of SLURM job management) to handle larger number of samples across multiple job steps. <br/>
+This job classifications are useful (as part of SLURM job management) to handle larger number of samples across multiple job steps in the data processing pipeline. <br/>